sanette/laser/README.md

 **laser** is a small library to detect the light beam of a laser pointer using a plain webcam.

-It also works with other types of focused lights (some flashlights can adjust the size of the beam)
+It also works with other types of focused lights (some flashlights can adjust the size of the beam).

+It works on any kind of non-moving background (it doesn't have to be white, or even uniform).

 It includes a calibration utility and a demo program.